-Nancy Vitale // I don’t think any of us knows what the future looks like – as evidence by the world we’re living in today, which nobody would have predicted even a few months ago.
+Nancy Vitale // I don’t think any of us knows what the future looks like – as evidenced by the world we’re living in today, which nobody would have predicted even a few months ago.
 What we’re seeing is an emergence of an evolving social contract.
-I think the importance of safety and security. ‘m talking in emphasis on both physical safety and health, as well as psychological safety and health, in terms of the role that employers play.
+I think the importance of safety and security.
+I’m talking in emphasis on both physical safety and health, as well as psychological safety and health, in terms of the role that employers play.

 It is new table stakes.
 Candidates and employees want to feel like their employer is a place of complete and utter safety that’s both from a physical and psychological standpoint.

 We’re seeing a greater desire for flexibility.
-Flexibility, and where, and how I work.
+Flexibility, where, and how I work.
 We’re seeing more desire for employee ownership around decisions that affect their perceived safety.
 And going back to some of the conversation we were having on social justice.

 We’re seeing an expectation of employees for their employers to take a stand and back that up with real action when it comes to standing for what is right when it comes to social justice and inequity.
 We’re going to continue to see this evolve over time, but there are clearly new and evolving expectations that candidates and employees have from their employers.
 And that is putting not only pressure on employers to evolve, but it is also creating some new opportunities for how people relate to company culture and the overall employee experience.

-Sylvia Flores // It’s morality which you’ve touched on.
+Sylvia Flores // It’s morality, which you’ve touched on.
 Younger generations want to know where their company stands philosophically.
 What is the ethos of your organization?
 What do you support environmentally?
 And then also these social justice causes.
 You have been so wonderful to speak with.
-Do you have parting comments for us before we let you go and do the million Rockstar things you do?
+Do you have parting comments for us before we let you go and do the million rockstar things you do?

 Nancy Vitale // I’ll just bring it back to where we started and this notion of humanity.
 This focus and centeredness on humanity and empathy and care and compassion.
 This is the new corporate currency.
 We’re going to continue to see the importance placed on leaders who display these attributes and these characteristics and companies who embrace the humanity of their people.